tshaddix/ga-validator/README.md

 Google Analytics Validator
 =========================

 Google Analytics validator for NodeJs.
 Easily validate Google Analytics query parameters.
+It is used extensively in our [OOcharts](https://oocharts.com) app.

 ##Usage##